-Foam CNC machining is a type of cutting technology that can be used to cut foam to meet exact specifications, making it ideal for cutting custom foam inserts.
+Foam CNC machining is a type of cutting technology that can be used to cut foam to meet exact specifications, making it ideal for cutting custom foam inserts for cases.
 The foam inserts used in protective packaging are essential to ensure the safety of its contents.
 To create the empty spaces for the product to lay in, precise machinery cuts away the excess material from a solid block of foam, leaving behind negative spaces.

 Different foam types will serve the exact needs of supporting different products, but precise cutting is always necessary for a product that is properly protected and displayed in a professional manner.

 CNC stands for Computer Numerical Controlled, which refers to how a pre-programmed computer software is used to control the tools and machines that cut the foam, rather than manual machinery.
 Different types of CNC machinery are suited to work different materials, but CNC routers are the most common and are the type used for foam CNC machining.

 Foam CNC machines are specifically designed to smoothly and precisely cut 3D shapes out of foam materials, such as polyethylene and polyurethane.
 CNC foam cutting machines can be used to create packaging, decor elements, props, displays, insulation and much more.

 How does foam CNC machining work?

 First, Computer-Aided Design (CAD) software is used to create and optimise a design based on the object the foam packaging is intended to hold.
 Once this design is finalised, Computer-Aided Manufacturing (CAM) software is used to turn the dimensions of the design into detailed numerical instructions for the CNC machine to understand.
 The file information must also be converted into a language that CNC machines understand.
 This language is called G-code.